 Skip to content

-This NVIDIA Omniverse development workstation is based on the Google Cloud Compute Engine G2 machine family.
+This NVIDIA RTX Virtual Workstation is based on the Google Cloud Compute Engine G2 machine family.
 A VM based on the G2 machine family includes one to eigth NVIDIA L4 GPUs.

-To deploy a NVIDIA Omniverse development workstation on Google Cloud, you do the following:
+To deploy a NVIDIA RTX Virtual Workstation on Google Cloud, you do the following:

 1. Deploy an NVIDIA RTX Virtual Workstation (Ubuntu 22.04) in your project from the Google Cloud Marketplace.